DaddyJCub/home-hub/PRD.md

 - **Success criteria**: System generates coherent weekly meal plans using available recipes and allows easy customization

 ### Dashboard Overview
-- **Functionality**: Unified view showing upcoming meals, pending chores, shopping list summary, calendar events, and quick stats with member-specific filtering
+- **Functionality**: Unified view showing upcoming meals, pending chores, shopping list summary, calendar events, and quick stats with member-specific filtering.
+Dashboard cards are clickable for quick navigation to detailed sections.
 - **Purpose**: Provide at-a-glance household status without navigating between sections, with ability to focus on individual member responsibilities
-- **Trigger**: User navigates to dashboard (new default/home section) or selects member filter
+- **Trigger**: User navigates to dashboard (new default/home section), selects member filter, or clicks on dashboard cards
-- **Progression**: View dashboard → See today's meals and events → Check pending chores count → View shopping items needed → See upcoming calendar events → Access calendar of upcoming week → Quick-add items → Navigate to detailed sections → Select member filter to view single person's data
+- **Progression**: View dashboard → See today's meals and events → Check pending chores count → View shopping items needed → See upcoming calendar events → Access calendar of upcoming week → Click any card to navigate to that section → Quick-add items → Select member filter to view single person's data
-- **Success criteria**: Dashboard displays real-time data from all sections including calendar events, enables quick actions, and filters all data when a specific member is selected
+- **Success criteria**: Dashboard displays real-time data from all sections including calendar events, cards are clickable to navigate to relevant sections, enables quick actions, and filters all data when a specific member is selected

 ### User Profiles
 - **Functionality**: Simple identification for each household member with visual contribution tracking and member-specific filtered views